Custom Properties

 - comparison:

-(the default for scalar values); also<
+=(the default for scalar values); also<,>,<=,>=,!= -

 sets:

-.
+in(the default for array values); alsonot inandcontains.
 When the comparison operators are used with a value that’s a set, they are testing the set’s size.
-Thus, if we wanted to say that the insurance discount from our example above depended not on a specific certification, but having 3 or more certifications, we could revise the rule to:{ "grant": "insurance-discount", "when": { "any": [ {"years_exp": 20, "op": ">"}, {"certifications": 3, "op": ">="} ] } }
+Thus, if we wanted to say that the insurance discount from our example above depended not on a specific certification, but having 3 or more certifications, we could revise the rule to:{ "grant": "insurance-discount", "when": { "any": [ {"years_exp": 20, "op": ">"}, {"certifications": 3, "op": ">="} ] } } - fuzzy:

-are conceivable in this category, but not currently implemented.
+like(regex).
+Possibilities likestddev/zscoreandsoundexare conceivable in this category, but not currently implemented.